Kometa-Team/Kometa/docs/defaults/show/network.md

 Dynamic Collections attributes can also be edited to tweak the setup of the collections.
 The YAML file which creates the `network` collections can be found [here](https://github.com/meisnate12/Plex-Meta-Manager/blob/defaults/defaults/show/network.yml)

-An example of this is; to include the "Adult Swim" network, the following template variables can be used:
+An example of this is; to rename the "BBC" netowrk to "BBC Worldwide", the following template variables can be used:

 ```yaml
 libraries: